Posted by IdeaSmith

 * A version is posted to Yahoo!
 Real Beauty.

-Posted on August 25, 2005, in Featured, Hormone hangover, Yahoo! and tagged Abhijeet Sawant, Adolescent crush, Beatles, Beauty, Bookworm, Celebrity, Class stud, Classmate, Cousin, Crush, Executive, Fictitious character, Film star, Hormone, Indian Idol, Interview, Late bloomer, Love, Memories, Model, Music icon, Prankster, Teacher, Teenage angst, Three Investigators, Tomboy, Ugly duckling.
+Posted on August 25, 2005, in Featured, Hormone hangover, Yahoo! and tagged Abhijeet Sawant, Adolescent crush, Beatles, Beauty, Bookworm, Celebrity, Class stud, Classmate, Cousin, Crush, Crush potential, Crushes should be fun, Executive, Fictitious character, Film star, Hormone, Indian Idol, Interview, Late bloomer, Love, Memories, Model, Music icon, Prankster, Teacher, Teenage angst, Three Investigators, Tomboy, Ugly duckling.
 Bookmark the permalink.
 16 Comments.